ascott02/IRTForests/slides.md

 # GenAI In the Loop Scientific Exploration

-- Started from a concise README spec describing goals, datasets, and desired diagnostics.
+- Started from a focused README spec outlining goals, datasets, and diagnostics.
-- Iterated with notebook + CLI automation to run every experiment end-to-end.
+- Automated notebook + CLI runs to regenerate every experiment end-to-end.
-- Generated figures, tables, and reports that surfaced ability/difficulty patterns.
-- Translated the workflow into this deck, tightening narrative and visuals each pass.
+- Promoted the resulting figures and tables into this deck, sharpening the story each loop.

 ---

 # Motivation & Guiding Questions

-- Random forests glue together many weak classifiers; from an IRT lens each tree is a respondent with latent ability ($\theta$).
+- Random forests bundle weak learners; IRT recasts each tree as a respondent with latent ability ($\theta$).
-- Held-out images act as items whose difficulty ($\delta$) we can infer by watching which trees succeed or fail.
+- Held-out images become items whose difficulty ($\delta$) emerges from tree wins and losses.
-- What can θ and δ tell us about dataset quality, backbone choice, and where ambiguity still lives?
+- How do θ and δ steer backbone choices, surface label issues, and focus the next curation loop?
-- Can these signals guide future studies—pruning weak trees, curating hard items, and iterating faster with gen-AI tooling?

 ---